-- Inflammation of the kidney, urethra, bladder, or prostate (in men)
+- Inflammation: kidney, urethra, bladder, or prostate (in men)

-Several different diseases that run in families can cause hematuria.
-These include Polycystic Kidney Disease, Alport Syndrome, inherited nephritis, certain types of hemophilia and, Sickle Cell disease in the African-American population.
+- Inherited diseases: Several different diseases that run in families can cause hematuria.
+These include polycystic kidney disease, Alport syndrome, inherited nephritis, certain types of hemophilia, and sickle cell disease.

-Glomerulonephritis is a common cause of blood in the urine.
+- Glomerulonephritis: A common cause of blood in the urine.
 There are many types of glomerulonephritis.
 Some of these are mild and resolve on their own while others are more serious and need medication.
 Blood tests can identify some kinds of glomerulonephritis.
-In some cases, a kidney biopsy may be needed to find the exact form of the disease
+In some cases, a kidney biopsy may be needed to find the exact form of the disease.

 What are the tests for hematuria?

 Adults who have microscopic hematuria with normal blood pressure and kidney function should have their urine checked over several months.